allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 phrase or clicks/taps into the input element.
 We also need to fetch best matching suggestions whenever the input value changes.

-We are going to start with the search input as it doesn’t have any dependencies besides the store.
-With functional requirements in mind, we want it to be good at doing just two things:
+We started with the search input as it doesn’t have any dependencies besides the store.
+With functional requirements in mind, we aimed it to be good at doing just two things:

 * Proxying DOM events such as focus, blur, click, keydown, etc.
 * Notifying the store whenever the input value changes

-Since updating the store is pretty much straightforward, let’s take a look at how we handle DOM events.
+Since updating the store is pretty much straightforward, let’s take a look at how we handled DOM events.
 Events such as `click`, `focus`, `blur` convey the fact that there was some sort of interaction with the input HTML element.
 Unlike `input` event, where one is interested in knowing what the current value is, the above-mentioned ones don’t include any related information.
 We only need to be able to communicate to the dependents the fact that such an event took place